-There are loads of iPhone apps that can be used for recording, but most people who use their phones to capture audio use the native Voice Memos app for one simple reason: it comes with your phone for free.
-It’s viewed by its users as easy to use and convenient.
-But what people who use Voice Memos are missing is that there is a far better option for audio recording on the market, and it comes with the same price tag.
+When you’re feeling inspired to record a vocal idea, which app do you turn to?
+There are loads of iPhone apps that can be used for recording, but most people typically use the native iOS Voice Memos app for one simple reason: it comes with your phone for free.
+It’s viewed as easy to use and convenient.
+But what people who use Voice Memos are missing is that there is a much better alternative in the market for audio and vocal recording (that’s also free).

 Sample rate is the number of samples of audio carried per second, while the bit rate is the number of bits—or units of data—that are processed per second.